kkohbrok/mls-protocol/draft-ietf-mls-protocol.md

 * If R.parent_hash is equal to the Parent Hash of P with Co-Path Child L, the check passes
 * Otherwise, the check fails

-The left-child recursion under the right child of P is necessary because the expansion of the tree to the right due to Add proposals can cause blank nodes to be interposed between a parent node and its right child.
+The check for parent of P being blank is necessary, because in the cause of Add-only Commits without an UpdatePath, a blank node can be added as parent of the former root node.
+Similarly, the left-child recursion under the right child of P is necessary because the expansion of the tree to the right due to Add proposals can cause blank nodes to be interposed between a parent node and its right child.

 ## Tree Hashes